tableau/server-client-python/docs/api-ref.md

 ## Authentication

-You can use the TSC library to sign in and sign out of Tableau Server and Tableau Online.
+You can use the TSC library to sign in and sign out of Tableau Server and Tableau Cloud.
 The credentials for signing in are defined in the `TableauAuth` class and they correspond to the attributes you specify when you sign in using the Tableau Server REST API.

 <br>
 <br>